NikhithaBodawar29/TastetheBest-React-Native/README.md

 React Navigation

-Functional components & Hooks
+Functional Components & Hooks

+GitHub Codespaces (for development)

+Expo (development environment)

-Note:
+⚠️ Note:
-The project was developed using GitHub Codespaces with Expo due to system limitations.
+Due to local system limitations, the project was developed and tested using GitHub Codespaces with Expo.
-The structure and logic are compatible with React Native CLI.
+The app structure and logic are fully compatible with React Native CLI.

-Project Structure
+📁 Project Structure
-src/
+TastetheBest
+│
+├── App.tsx
+├── assets
+│   └── images
+│       ├── food1.jpg
+│       ├── food2.jpg
+│       ├── food3.jpg
+│       ├── food4.jpg
+│       └── food5.jpg
+│
+└── src
+    ├── components
+    │   └── FoodCard.tsx
+    │
- ├── components/
+    ├── data
+    │   └── foodData.ts
+    │
- ├── screens/
+    ├── navigation
+    │   └── StackNavigator.tsx
+    │
+    └── screens
- ├── navigation/
+        ├── HomeScreen.tsx
- └── data/
+        └── DetailsScreen.tsx
-assets/
-App.tsx

-How to Run
+▶️ How to Run the Project
+Prerequisites

+Node.js

+GitHub account

+Expo Go app (for mobile testing)

+Steps
 npm install
 npm start

-Open using Expo Go or browser preview.
+Open the app using Expo Go (QR code)

+Or run in browser via Expo web preview

-Key Decisions
+🧠 Key Technical Decisions

-Used FlatList for better performance
+FlatList is used instead of ScrollView for better performance with lists

-Kept UI simple and clean
+Limited content width to keep mobile-like appearance on wide screens

-Used reusable components for scalability
+Reusable components (FoodCard) for scalability

-Future Improvements
+Simple local data to focus on architecture and UI behavior

+Navigation separation for clean and maintainable code

+🚀 Improvements With More Time

-Redux for state management
+Redux integration for global state management

-API integration
+API-based data with pagination / infinite scroll

-Offline storage
+Offline storage using AsyncStorage

 Favorites feature

+Better error & loading states

+Unit testing

+👩‍💻 Developer Notes

+This project focuses on code quality, structure, and clarity, keeping the UI simple but functional.
+The approach mirrors how a real production app would be structured at an entry-level role.

-Final Note
+📌 Final Note

-This project demonstrates basic app structure, navigation, and clean coding practices suitable for a fresher-level React Native role.
+Instructions were intentionally open-ended.
+This implementation prioritizes clean architecture, responsiveness, and readability over heavy UI styling.